Our Detox Commitment with Greenpeace

-We carry out regular spot checks on our textile range, testing the products for hazardous chemicals.
-Here are the reports from the latest tests.
+We carry out regular random checks across the textile range and test the products for hazardous chemicals.
+These are the records of the latest tests:

-In October 2015, we signed up to the Zero Discharge of Hazardous Chemicals Programme (ZDHC).
+In October 2015, we signed up to the Zero Discharge of Hazardous Chemicals (ZDHC) Programme.
 Together with other retailers and brand suppliers, it is our aim to establish new environmental standards in the global textile, leather and shoe industry.
 These industries are strongly interdependent on an international scale and we therefore firmly believe that actively eliminating hazardous chemicals can only be achieved by working together.

 8. Textiles and Leather working group and Chemicals specialist team